Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 It is a well-known problem that ATAC-seq datasets usually contain a large percentage of reads (30~80%) that are derived from mitochondrial DNA.
 Since there are no ATAC-seq peaks of interest in the mitochondrial genome, these reads are discarded in the computational analysis and thus represent a waste of sequencing resources.
 The Omni-ATAC method uses detergents to remove mitochondria from the samples prior to sequencing and is likely to be accessible for most researchers.

+---

-# Pipelines for ATAC-seq
+# Pipeline for ATAC-seq

-Currectly there is many different pipelines for ATAC-seq but are limited with number of usable packages.
+> Currectly there is many different pipelines for ATAC-seq but are limited with number of usable packages.

 ## Quality Control